 - Vivekananda started wandering in India from 1888 (as a Parivrâjaka: a ritual of Hindu religion).
 He wandered all around the India about five years and lived with different kinds of people.

 - Vivekananda visited Chicago on July, 1893.
 At that time Parliament of the World's Religions was organizing there.
 But due to lack of credential at first he was not given the opportunity to speak.
-But with the help of Professor John Henry Wright of Harvard University at last he got the opportunity to speak.
+But with the help of Professor John Henry Wright of Harvard University he got the opportunity to speak.

-- After the speech of Chicago he gave many speeches all around the world and met with many people.
+- After the speech of Chicago, he gave many speeches all around the world and met with many people.
 Such as Sister Nivedita, Max Muller, Paul Deussen and many more people.